alexanderclayton/Module-1-Challenge-Horiseon/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+## Introduction

-## Brief explanations of all changes made to the starter code are commented in the HTML and CSS files
+Brief explanations of all changes made to the starter code are commented in the HTML and CSS files.
+I used the existing challenge README and added a few comments down in the grading requirements section.

-## Challenges in This Course
+## This Challenge

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.